Henry St John, 5th Viscount Bolingbroke: Second "marriage"

 After this Henry moved back to Lydiard Park and after meeting Mary Elizabeth Emily Howard, a young servant girl, installed her as his housekeeper.

 The couple had a formal arrangement whilst at Lydiard Park, but during Henry's absences they met in Bath and lived there as a couple, known as Mr and Mrs Wilson.
 In 1882 and 1885 Mary gave birth to two boys, who were kept in Bath under the eye of a nurse/governess.
 In 1893, when Mary became pregnant a third time, she prevailed on Henry to marry her, which he did at Bath Registry Office in 1893.
 The child was stillborn, but three years later she gave birth to a boy, who was christened Vernon Henry St John, the only legitimate heir to the title.

 Feud with peerage publications

 Henry then engaged in a long-running feud with the peerage publications, including Debrett's, Dods and Burkes Peerage.
 In order to 'legitimise' his children so that the eldest son could inherit the title, he tried to pass them off as the offspring of his non-existent marriage to Ellen Medex.
-Although the peerage books had previously accepted that he was married, they began to unravel the lies and removed all reference of his marriage and any heirs apparent, instead installing one of Henry's cousins, Canon Maurice St John, as heir presumptive to the title.
+Although the peerage books had previously accepted that he was married, they began to unravel the lies and removed all reference to his marriage and any heirs apparent, instead installing one of Henry's cousins, Canon Maurice St John, as heir presumptive to the title.